davide-marino00/PBI_DOCS/refac.md

 2. **CALCULATE(...)**: The CALCULATE function modifies the context in which the data is evaluated.
 In this case, it is used to apply a specific filter to the data being summed.

-3. **vw_Timesheet[QualifyPrj] = 1**: This filter condition specifies that only the rows in the 'vw_Timesheet' table where the 'QualifyPrj' column equals 1 should be included in the total.
-This means that the measure is only considering hours that are associated with projects that qualify under a certain criterion (indicated by the value 1).
+3. **vw_Timesheet[QualifyPrj] = 1**: This is the filter condition applied by the CALCULATE function.
+It specifies that only the rows in the 'vw_Timesheet' table where the 'QualifyPrj' column equals 1 should be considered in the sum.
+This means that the measure will only count hours that are associated with projects that qualify under this condition.

-In summary, the 'UTI_TOTALHOURS' measure calculates the total number of hours worked on projects that meet a specific qualification (where 'QualifyPrj' is 1).
+In summary, the 'UTI_TOTALHOURS' measure calculates the total number of hours worked on projects that meet a specific qualification (where 'QualifyPrj' equals 1).
 This helps businesses understand how many hours are being spent on eligible projects, which can be important for budgeting, resource allocation, and performance tracking.

 **`UTILIZATION_New`**